-I read a great biography about Andrew Carnegie by Harold Livesay recently.
+I read a great biography of Andrew Carnegie by Harold Livesay recently.
 Below are some “Carnegie Business Principles” I pulled out of my reading of the book.

 One quick thing the book reinforced is that humans are complicated.
 It’s impossible to find someone who is universally virtuous or universally vile.
 Carnegie is a good example.
 He lives on as one of the most successful businessmen of history but he wasn’t perfect and parts of his story get messy.
 In the end, he finds lots of redemption in the fact that he gave away his fortune to charity as he had planned on doing for decades.